x00tex/hackTheBox/Boxes/linux/Retired/unobtainium/README.md

 ![](screenshots/edit-deployment.png)

-here we can simply edit host path to root `/` and get host root filesystem in the container's `/root`
+here we can simply edit hostpath and replace with `/` and get host root filesystem in the container's `/root`

 after edited check if deployment get restarted and new pods generated.
 ```bash
 kubectl get pods --all-namespaces
 ```

-Here one problem i notice that after adding host root filesystem in `webapp-deployment`, this cluster died in every minute and regenerate again
+Here new problem comes, After adding host root filesystem in `webapp-deployment`, this cluster died in every minute and regenerate new pods again

 ![](screenshots/deployment-in-loop.png)